cse110-fall22-group35/cse110-fall22-group35/Contributions Documentation.md

 Nathan Enrici - add a book feature, CI
 Alexander Yang - writing-tips

-feel free to copy paste your daily stand-ups as contribution documentations down here
+feel free to edit above and copy/paste your daily stand-ups as contribution documentations down here
 <!-- feel free to copy paste your daily stand-ups as contribution documentations down here  -->